 In this case, it’s children’s mimicry of language they hear, which is often cited to support the adult practice of “listen and repeat” when the two are actually very different things.

-The way the child’s mind approaches and experiences what they’re doing can be totally different from what adults will bring to attempting the same apparent task.
+How the child’s mind approaches and experiences what they’re doing can be totally different from what adults will typically bring when they attempt to do what appears to them to be the same task.

 Listening and repeating not what it seems